-For JD candidates, academic progress will be evaluated annually after Spring semester grades are available.
+For JD candidates, academic progress will be evaluated annually after Spring semester grades are available, and each semester for any student on Financial Aid probation and who is required to follow an Academic Plan.

 Academic progress is evaluated in January for LLM candidates, once Fall semester grades are available, and each semester for any student on Financial Aid probation and who is required to follow an Academic Plan.